-The 2018 McKee-Beshers WMA sunflowers are no longer in bloom.
+The 2019 McKee-Beshers WMA sunflowers have been planted.
 Please click here for information on the sunflower fields including their current growing status and location.

 Located on River Road in Western Montgomery County, McKee-Beshers WMA is a 2,000-acre tract in a mixture of woodlands, fields, wooded bottomland and managed wetland impoundments (green-tree reservoirs).
 The WMA shares a common boundary with the National Park Service Chesapeake and Ohio Canal to the south and borders Seneca Creek State Park, a 1,200-acre public hunting area, on the east.

 McKee-Beshers WMA provides habitat for a great diversity of wildlife species including deer, wild turkey, waterfowl, over 200 species of songbirds, and numerous reptiles and amphibians.
 Biologists deliberately flood forests during the fall and winter in "greentree reservoirs."
 These attract colorful wood ducks as well as other waterfowl which migrate through or spend the winter here.

 Hikers will find trails for miles and miles, meandering through the forests, fields and wetlands.
 The C&O Canal and trail actually border the area.
 From here, you can hike or bicycle east all the way to Washington, D.C. or west as far as Cumberland.
 Hunters enjoy the pursuit of white-tailed deer, wild turkey, woodcock, squirrels, waterfowl and many other species.